-- a.
-Tutors must apply to create a resource and receive approval from the EngLinks Management Team. - b.
+- group may be given to another tutor at the discretion of the Head Manager. - B.5.3 Resources b.
 There will be two resource creation periods, the school year, and the summer.
 Tutors can apply at the beginning of each period to create a resource.